-New syllabus category Learning objective.
-State of the student will gain an understanding of: Level 3 Learning outcome.
+New syllabus category Area to big and big big bigLearning objective.The student will gain an understanding of: Level 3 Learning outcome.
 The student will be able to: Level 4 Learning outcome.
-The student will be able to: Importance ----------------------------- -- -- -- ------------ --
+The student will be able to: Importance ----------------------------- --- -- -- ------------

-Reve Reverse Circulation WI-SF-COM-08.03.01 WK03.01 The reverse circulation well control method.
+Reve Reverse circulation WI-SF-COM-08.03.01 WK03.01 The reverse circulation well control method.
 From a given reverse circulation well kill graph, explain the reasons for any change in line gradient.
 From a given reverse circulation well kill graph, interpret pressure changes with time (or pump rate). В

-Well Kill Calo culations WI-SF-COM-08.04.01 WK04.01/ WK04.02/ WK04.02/ WK04.05 Annulus and tubing displacement calculations.
-Using given data, calculate: - The tubing/string volume - The annulus volume - The total circulating volume. - The pump rate.
-Using given data, calculate: The volume pumped to displace tubing The volume pumped to displace the annulus The total circulating volume The pump rate required to complete circulation. В
+Well k Well kill calculations WI-SF-COM-08.04.01 WK04.01/ WK04.02/ WK04.03/ WK04.04 Annulus and tubing displacement calculations.
+Using given data, calculate: - the tubing/string volume - the annulus volume - the total circulating volume - the pump rate.
+Using given data, calculate: the volume pumped to displace tubing the volume pumped to displace the annulus the total circulating volume the pump rate required to complete circulation. В